thecountrox/dotfiles/README.md

 # Dependencies

-Same as the main branch
+Same as the main branch and
+aur/ttf-sarasa-ui-sc

 # Installation